atebitftw/zart/README.md

 ![Title Screen](https://atebitftw.github.io/site/assets/zart_cli_title_screen.png)

-A multi-platform Z-Machine and Glulx (Inform 6/7) interpreter, for playing Interactive Fiction (IF) games.
+A modern, multi-platform interpreter, for playing Interactive Fiction (IF) games.

 Some of my most memorable early gaming experiences were playing Infocom interactive fiction (IF) games.
 I also love programming and so decided to write my own interpreter in Dart.